viamrobotics/docs/docs/services/frame-system/_index.md

 {{% alert title="Tip" color="tip" %}}

 Viam's coordinate system considers `+X` to be forward, `+Y` to be left, and `+Z` to be up.
+You can use [the right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule) to determine the orientation of these axes.

 {{% /alert %}}

-For more information, see these two examples:
+For more information about determining the appropriate values for these parameters, see these two examples:

 - [A component attached to a static surface](/component-on-static)
 - [A component attached to another, dynamic, component](/component-on-dynamic)

 ## Building the Frame System

-Once you configure your robot and run `viam-server`, your robot builds a tree of reference frames with the `world` as the root node.

-A [topologically-sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames is printed by the server and can be seen in the logs at `--debug` level:
+Access a [topologically-sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames in the robot's logs at `--debug` level:

 ![an example of a logged frame system](img/frame_sys_log_example.png)

-`viam-server` regenerates this tree in the process of [reconfiguration](/manage/fleet-management/#configurationlogging).
+`viam-server` builds a tree of reference frames for your robot with the `world` as the root node and regenerates this tree following [reconfiguration](/manage/fleet-management/#configurationlogging).

-Let's consider the example of a [component attached to a dynamic component](/component-attached-to-a-dynamic-component): a robotic arm, `A`, attached to a gantry, `G`, which in turn is fixed in place at a point on the `World` of a table.
+Consider the example of a [component attached to a dynamic component](/component-attached-to-a-dynamic-component): a robotic arm, `A`, attached to a gantry, `G`, which in turn is fixed in place at a point on the `World` of a table.

 The resulting tree of reference frames looks like: